CLOUDS-Interactive-Documentary/Scrape/README.md

 Things to try:

-* a bump map
+* A bump map (but don't go crazy).
-* size of texture changes its radius on the sphere
+* Size of texture => its radius on the sphere.
-* tween from one pixel to the next (layer FBOs, compare pixels at same position, lerp OR look into data-moshing)
+* Tween from one pixel to the next (layer FBOs, compare pixels at same position, lerp OR look into data-moshing).
-* texture a wall and keep adding to it, like the textures are stacking infinitely (ping pong FBOs)
+* Texture a wall and keep adding to it, like the textures are stacking infinitely (ping pong FBOs? might not work because of alpha).
-* run a face tracker on FBO and pull out face ROIs
+* Run a face tracker on FBO and pull out face ROIs.

 # Empty Visual System